LucasDiscordCzech/LucasDiscordCzech/README.md

 </p>

 <p align="center">
-  I'm Lucas, 18 years old, enthusiastic about coding, especially in the realms of AI and Discord.
-Crafting intuitive bots and exploring the edge of AI is my passion.
-Let's connect and see what the future of tech holds for us!
+# About Me 🚀

+👋 Hi!
+I'm Lucas, 18 from the Czech Republic 🇨🇿.
+Obsessed with coding, AI, and Discord bots.

+🤖 Creating smart Discord bots and pushing AI limits is what I love to do.
+It's not just fun; I believe it's the future.

+🌐 I really like making new friends and chatting.
+I also use Discord alot in my free time, feel free to DM me at any time!
 </p>

 ## 🎵 Now Jamming on Spotify